 Maple Wind Farm Bruce Hennessy and Beth Whiting operate Maple Wind Farm, a diversified farm based Huntington, VT.
 They bring part of their Angus-Devon cattle herd to Philo Ridge Farm each spring to graze our fields.
 In addition to the added fertility, we receive Bruce and Beth's mentorship each season.
 Maple Wind Farm also slaughters our broiler chickens in their USDA inspected slaughter unit in Richmond, VT.

 Pat LeClaire Pat is a Charlotte, Vermont native who has cared for the property surrounding Philo Ridge Farm for decades.
 He manages equipment and trails, and brings sound judgement and creative ideas to the team.
-While he's almost always working somewhere around the farm, come springtime, Pat can be found in his hand-built sugarhouse, where he produces the best syrup in town for D & L Sugarworks.
-You can find his syrup, produced in a wood-fired evaporator, in our farm stand!
+While he's almost always working somewhere around the farm, come springtime, Pat can be found in his hand-built sugarhouse, where he produces the best syrup in town for Patalin's Sugarworks.
+You can find his syrup, produced in a wood-fired evaporator, in our market!

-Steve Denton The other half our favorite maple syrup company, Steve runs a neighboring beef operation and excavation service, and joined the team in 2015 to manage hay on the property.
+Steve Denton Steve runs a neighboring beef operation and excavation service, and joined the team in 2015 to manage hay on the property and now helps with excavation work.

 Vermont Land Trust Our farmland is proudly conserved under the Vermont Land Trust.
 The conservation work of the Vermont Land Trust changes the lives of families, invigorates farms, launches new businesses, maintains scenic vistas, encourages recreational opportunities, and fosters a renewed sense of community.